MwithHeart/writetech-accelerator-portfolio-mariam/blog/2025-09-21-iac-for-beginners.md

 ---

-Imagine you’re planning a party.
+Imagine you’re planning a party, you could use the:
 - **Manual way:** You go to the market yourself to buy chairs, tables, plates, drinks, balloons, and fans one by one.

-- **Automated way:** You write a list (50 chairs, 5 tables, 3 fans) and give it to an event planner to set it up for you.
+- **Automated way:** You write a list, "50 chairs, 5 tables, 3 fans", and give it to an event planner to set it up for you.

-With the first option, you might forget something, like cake, or scramble to fix last-minute problems.
-With the second option, the planner sets everything up exactly how you want.
+With the first option, you risk forgetting something important, like cake.
+But with the second option, the planner sets everything up exactly how you want.

 > In tech:
 > - Your party list would be Infrastructure as Code (IaC)